GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >#SBATCH --mem           100
 >#SBATCH --array         1-5
 >#SBATCH --export        NONE
+>###Some Jupyter specific variabes to submit srun commands from Jupyter Terminal
 >unset SLURM_MEM_PER_NODE
 >export SLURM_EXPORT_ENV=ALL
 >
+>###Some Jupyter specific variabes to submit srun commands from Jupyter Terminal
 >srun sleep 40
 >
 >echo "I am a slurm job and I slept for 40 seconds but this time in Parallel"